Please select from the categories in the side-menu to learn more about the current and former members of the Van Os and Adcock labs.

 Van Os lab

-I do not currently have funding for new graduate students to join the lab.
-If you independently obtain a scholarship to pursue graduate study and/or if you would like to be contacted when future opportunities arise in our lab, please email me:
+I do not have funding for new graduate students to join the lab in the 2020-21 and 2021-22 academic years.
+If you independently obtain a scholarship to pursue graduate study and/or if you would like to be contacted when future opportunities arise in our lab, please email me the following:

 - Statement of your research interests relating to dairy cattle behavior and welfare and your relevant skills and experience